carlosgspsp/Zork/README.md

 ## Installation

-Download zip file in [release](https://github.com/carlosgspsp/Zork/releases), unzip it and execute the Zork.exe file.
+Download Zork.zip file in [release](https://github.com/carlosgspsp/Zork/releases), unzip it and execute the Zork.exe file.

 ## Commands Guide

 List of commands
 - The 'LOOK' command prints a description of your surroundings.
 - The 'GO direction' command moves the player to the room in the choosen direction.
-- The 'INVENTORY' command show the player´s inventory.
+- The 'INVENTORY' command show the playerÂ´s inventory.
 - The TAKE item' command take the item from the scenario and puts it in the player inventory.
-- The 'DROP item' command puts and item from the player´s inventory on the scenario.
+- The 'DROP item' command puts and item from the playerÂ´s inventory on the scenario.
-- The 'PUT item IN container' command put and item from the player´s inventory or the scenario into another object´s inventory.
+- The 'PUT item IN container' command put and item from the playerÂ´s inventory or the scenario into another objectÂ´s inventory.
 - The 'QUIT' command quits the game.

 Commands Abbreviations